 The Colorado Plateau Province is the largest plateau in North America, covering 140,000 sq mi (362,600 sq km) in Utah, Arizona, Colorado, and New Mexico, and surrounds Scenic Color Country, home of our photos.
-The Plateau contains the greatest concentration in the US of National Parks and Monuments, wilderness areas, and other protected areas.
+The Plateau contains the greatest concentration of National Parks and Monuments, wilderness areas, and other protected areas in the US.
 The Plateau is bounded (roughly) on the east and southeast by the Rocky Mountains and Rio Grande rift, on the north/northwest by the Uinta and Wasatch ranges, the Basin and Range Province on the west, and the Mogollon Range on the south.
 The Plateau is mainly high altitude desert, with some forests, usually around mountain ranges that provide irrigation from melting snow.
 Domes, hoodoos, fins, reefs, goblins, river narrows, natural bridges, deep canyons, slot canyons, and wilderness study areas are only some of the additional features of the Plateau.
-The map on the right locates the Plateau, Plateau graphic menu selection shows significantly more detail.
+The map on the right locates the Plateau, Plateau graphic menu selection shows more detail.

 Dr. Annabelle Foos: Professor Emeritus: Geochemistry, Environmental Geology, Buhtel College of Arts and Sciences, The University of AkronThe geology of the Colorado Plateau is interesting, having uplifted as an undeformed block, allowing streams to create hundreds of deeply incised canyons like Grand, Marble, and Glen Canyons, Goosenecks of the San Juan, and hundreds of interesting slot canyons that cry out for exploration.

 Geology of the Colorado Plateau.